teuben/GBT-EDGE/README.md

 Note we are currently looking into if/why/when feeds 8 and 11 (in the 0-based system), but be aware some users may use a 1-based system in their language.
 Internally in the SDFITS files the feeds are numbered 0..15

+# Working with selected sessions

+GBT data is organized in sessions, usually starting with 1.
+In case you have many sessions and want to revisit one particular session, use the -g flag.
+But remove the galaxy directory, in case other sessions had calibrated scans lying around:

+      rm -rf  NGC0776
+      ./reduce -g 26,27 NGC0776

 # Working Offline